-The George Fox Library Textbook Affordability Program (TAP) launched in 2017.
-Read our blog posts on results after two full years of the Library Textbook Affordability Program.
+The George Fox Library Textbook Affordability Program (TAP) launched summer 2016.
+Read our blog posts on results since launching our Library Textbook Affordability Program.

 The library will work with teaching faculty to reduce students' textbook costs and increase their academic engagement through two concurrent strategies: